Restorative justice: Research

 However, in a 2002 meta-review of the literature focused on victim experiences, it was concluded there was no evidence that victims were more satisfied with restorative justice when compared with traditional justice.

-While the principle of restorative justice makes victims central to the process research have shown that, in practice, restorative justice programs often become offender focused, minimizing the needs and experiences of victims.
-A 2002 study found that while the majority victims reported positive experiences with restorative justice, their level of satisfaction was lower than offenders.
+While the principle of restorative justice makes victims central to the process, research has shown that, in practice, restorative justice programs often become offender-focused, minimizing the needs and experiences of victims.
+A 2002 study found that while the majority victims reported positive experiences with restorative justice, their level of satisfaction was lower than offenders'.
 Some victims report feeling the offender's apologies are disingenuous and/or that their experience and emotions are invalidated.
 In other studies, a minority victims have reported feeling pressured to forgive the offender, downplay the intensity of their emotions, or move quickly through the restorative justice process.

 In July 2011, the International Center for Transitional Justice published a report entitled "To Live as Other Kenyans do: A Study of the Demands of Kenyan Victims of Human Rights Violations".
 The findings are based on individual and group interviews of victims of human rights abuses from Kenya's 2007 post-election violence.
 It highlights the importance of a victim-centered approach to determine the most effective mode of implementation for a comprehensive reparations program.
 The main finding of the report is that victims demand tangible basic benefits lost as a product of violence, such as food and shelter.
 It also acknowledges the need for symbolic reparations, such as formal apologies.
 The provision of reparations will in a sense create a restoration of the way life was before violence, and also signal the moving forward of a society through institutional change.

 The COREPOL Project (Conflict Resolution, Mediation and Restorative Justice and the Policing of Ethnic Minorities in Germany, Austria and Hungary) has been researching the effects of restorative justice programs in Germany, Austria and Hungary.
 Its goal is to establish whether restorative justice can lead to better relations between the police and minority groups.
 Its first stage is to look at the extent and role of restorative justice programs within the countries.
 The second stage is to look at the position of certain minority populations within the societies, with the study focusing on Turks in Germany, Roma in Hungary and Africans in Austria.
 The involvement of the police in restorative justice programs for minority populations will be explored.
 Finally, the proposed research will give examples of when restorative justice can be used to improve communication and interaction between the police and minority groups.
 The study deals with countries that use the civil law legal system, in contrast to the common law legal system of English-speaking countries.
 COREPOL is coordinated by the German Police University and funded through the European Commission's Seventh Framework Program (FP7).